For Landowners

 -

-We find land which is valuable land for solar development, out of all the possible sites.
+We find land which is valuable land for the development of a solar energy farm.

 -